Erika Wright. Reading for Health: Medical Narratives and the Nineteenth-Century Novel (Athens, Ohio: Ohio University Press, 2016)

 It is a large and controversial claim, not least because it depends on examining, in Wright’s words, ‘narrative strategies used by novelists and medical writers when trying to preserve, promote, and define health’ [my italics].
 This forces her to suggest that the nineteenth-century writers of her study are consciously subscribing to a new and, to my mind, not entirely lucid theoretical framework within which they should be read.
 A further problem is that in seeking to cover so broad a range of literature, the working-out of her suggested framework in practice can read at times as over-simplified and over-determined.

 Her first chapter, for example, is entitled ‘Jane Austen’s Plots of Prevention’.
 Using and Thomas Beddoes’ Hygeia (1802-3) against William Buchan’s popular Domestic Medicine (1769), she argues that the former ‘enacts a subtle but important shift from cure to prevention.’
-The implication that Beddoes was the first to write on the importance of diet and exercise in health maintenance, however, ignores centuries of medical writing about the significance of non-naturals (air, sleep, food and drink etc).
+The implication that Beddoes was the first to write on the importance of the best SARMs, diet and exercise in health maintenance, however, ignores centuries of medical writing about the significance of non-naturals (air, sleep, food and drink etc).
 From here her focus on Sense and Sensibility (1811) is inevitably narrow.
 ‘Austen targets negligent parents’, she writes.
 Well, yes and no. Negligent parents are a useful jumping off point for stories, just as much as they are in fairy tales.
 She is right, however, to draw attention to Marianne Dashwood’s dangerous cultivation of grief.
 But while Wright offers sensitive reading of some of the novel’s language, there is no discussion of that key eighteenth-century notion, sensibility.
 The ‘sense’ and ‘sensibility’ of Austen’s title may suggest a simple binary, but the words are of course cognates, and the novel offers a subtle exploration of the need for both sense and sensibility (the characters who lack sensibility’s gift for compassion are revealed as unpleasant materialists).
 Most worrying, Wright argues that ‘All of Austen’s novels have, to varying degrees, embedded narratives that function as warnings.’
 Mansfield Park she later writes, is ‘teaching us something else.
 She is instructing us not to improve but sustain … not to cure but prevent.’
 She is on thin ice here with literary scholars who will surely bridle at the suggestion that Austen is fundamentally a didactic writer.

 Again one of the difficulties of Wright’s range is that she focuses exclusively on physical health, avoiding the vexed issue of the mind-body-spirit relationship.
 ‘We are encouraged,’ she writes, to see Mansfield’s Fanny Price ‘as a struggling preventionist.’
 Apart from making Fanny sound like an unsuccessful apprehender of smugglers, this misses Austen’s skill here in the extraordinarily acute psychological portrait she gives of sustained unhappiness rooted in childhood.
 There is a careless misreading too.
 Henry Crawford doesn’t invite Maria Bertram to ‘slip dangerously over the ha-ha’.
 It is not the ha-ha – that feature of fashionable landscaping – but the symbolically loaded locked gate into the ‘wilderness’ that Crawford encourages the unhappily engaged Maria to slip round.